-There are currently over 60,000 people in New Jersey with cirrhosis.
-For each person transplanted, there are 500-1000 people with cirrhosis.
+There are now over 60,000 people in New Jersey with cirrhosis.
+For each person recieving a liver transplant, there are 500-1000 people with cirrhosis.
 These people are at continued risk for liver cancer and liver failure.
-As the number of organ donors remain mostly unchanged, the rapidly growing number of people progressing to liver failure will cause more patients to die while awaiting liver transplant.
+As the number of organ donors remain mostly unchanged, the rapidly growing number of people with liver failure will result in more patients dying while awaiting liver transplant.
 Currently the average cost of a liver transplant is $285,000 to $315,000.
 Although liver transplant is life saving, there is a great need to improve early diagnosis and treatment to more effectively deal with this epidemic.

-Early diagnosis and treatment of chronic viral hepatitis allows for an opportunity to eradicate infection and reduce the risk of liver failure and liver cancer.
+Early diagnosis and treatment of chronic viral hepatitis can eradicate infection and reduce the risk of liver failure and liver cancer.
 Unfortunately 70-80 percent of people with hepatitis C or B are not diagnosed.
-Recently major advances have been made in anti-viral treatment for hepatitis C. Up to 90% of patients treated are able to eradicate their virus.
-In this regard, now is the time to find infected patients with hepatitis C and get them into treatment.
+Recently major advances have been made in anti-viral treatment for hepatitis C. Now, up to 90% of patients treated are able to eradicate their virus.
+Now is the time to find infected patients with hepatitis C and get them into treatment.

-Similarly, 70-80 percent of patients diagnosed with liver cancer are not curable, and will die within 5 years of being diagnosed.
+Similarly, 70-80 percent of patients diagnosed with liver cancer are not curable, and will die within 5 years of diagnosis.
 The biggest barrier to improving survival is most people are diagnosed too late.
-Thus, there is also a great need to identify people in need of routine liver cancer surveillance.
+There is a great need to identify people who may benefit from routine liver cancer screening.

 Please contact me if I can assist you with any project to combat liver disease in your area.